WordPress Security without Plugins: 5 Best Tips

 The frequency of the backups could be set to a minimum of one hour.

-Besides this, I recommend using All in One WP Migration to make backups that you can save in a dropbox or drive account
+Besides this, I recommend using All in One WP Migration to make backups that you can save in a Dropbox or Google Drive account

-You need to be ready to restore your site in case something bad happens.
+You need to be ready to restore your site in case something bad happens to one of your sites.

-Cleaning a site can be expensive and restoring can save you time and a lot of money.
+Cleaning a site can be expensive and restoring can save you lots of time and money.

 Don’t save backups in your WordPress installation.
 Those could be downloaded and used to access your database and hack your WordPress site.